FabioLolix/PKGBUILD/README.md

 ## Packaging guidelines & tips

-* prefer git+https over git:// for taking advantage of TLS encryption
+* prefer git+https over git:// for taking advantage of TLS encryption, also on github don't work since about April 2022

 * sha256 is the preferred hash check